 The cmdlets that enable you to promote a server to be a DC are not installed on a server system by default.
 Adding the Active Directory Domain Services Windows feature, in step 1, adds the necessary cmdlets to the system.

-In step 6, you install AD and direct that a DNS Server should also be installed - and you check for its presence in step 7.
+In step 6, you install AD and direct that a DNS server should also be installed - and you check for its presence in step 7.
 In step 8, you view the DNS zones created automatically by the promotion process.
-You specify the DNS domain name, Reskit.Org usi8ng the DomainName parameter to Install-ADDSForest.
+You specify the DNS domain name, Reskit.Org, using the DomainName parameter to Install-ADDSForest.
 This DNS domain created but is, at this point, still a NON-AD integrated zone.
 Once you reboot the service, this zone should become AD-integrated (and set for secure updates only).

 Once you complete the verification of a successful AD installation, you reboot the server.
 After the restart, there are further tests that you should run, as we show in the next recipe, “Testing an AD installation.”